Yu-Group/simChef/vignettes/paper.md

 We provide an example of the simulation documentation [here](https://philboileau.github.io/simChef-case-study/results/empirical-fdr-comparison/empirical-fdr-comparison.html).
 Corresponding R source code is available on [GitHub](https://github.com/PhilBoileau/simChef-case-study).

 # Acknowledgements

+The authors gratefully acknowledge partial support from (a) the NSF under TRIPODS Grant 1740855; awards DMS-2209975, 1613002, 1953191, 2015341, and IIS 1741340; and grant 2023505 supporting the Foundations of Data Science Institute (FODSI); (b) the ONR under grant N00014-17-1-2176; (c) the Center for Science of Information (CSoI) under grant CCF-0939370; (d) the NSF and the Simons Foundation under awards DMS-2031883 and 814639; (e) the Weill Neurohub; and (f) the Chan Zuckerberg Biohub under an Intercampus Research Award.
+TMT acknowledges support from the NSF Graduate Research Fellowship Program DGE-2146752.

 # References